 When: Early-Late April

 The hike from Riverbend to Great Falls Park is a local favorite, and it’s especially great in spring when the bluebells bloom, lining the trail along the banks of the Potomac River.
 The periwinkle, bell-shaped flowers add delightful pops of color to the rest of the still-budding landscape emerging from winter.
-Every year, Riverbend hosts Bluebells at the Bend, a day of fun festivities, to celebrate the bloom — this year it will take place April 9.
+Every year, Riverbend hosts Bluebells at the Bend, a day of fun festivities, to celebrate the bloom — this year it will take place April 8 (sign up for time slots here and here).
 You can read more about a great Riverbend hike here.

 Where: Dumbarton Oaks Gardens | Georgetown, DC